Reading Time: 11 minutes

 Try to quickly detail the overall structure of your team, including:

-The number of admissions reps or others handling leads in your team, and what responsibilities they have.
+The number of admissions reps or others handling leads in your team and their responsibilities.

-– Any additional support staff you have (administrators, assistants, tech support, etc.), and what their responsibilities are.
+Any additional support staff you have (administrators, assistants, tech support, etc.), and their responsibilities.

-The managerial hierarchy: who reports to who, how the team might be divided into smaller sub-teams (if relevant), etc.
+The managerial hierarchy: who reports to whom, how the team might be divided into smaller sub-teams (if relevant), etc.

-This might seem self-explanatory, but it can be a handy exercise to give your team clarity on exactly what its resources are, and whether those resources are organized to handle your overall workload efficiently.
+This might seem self-explanatory, but it can be a handy exercise to give your team clarity on precisely what its resources are and whether those resources are organized to handle your overall workload efficiently.

 Next, ask yourselves a series of questions about the overall workload in your team, such as: